The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Stellar populations in the Galactic Bulge

-\textbf{Inner-thick disc:} The inner-thick disc, shown in the middle row of Fig. \ref{fig:bulge_disc}, also contains primarily metal-poor, high-\alphafe\ stars, but with notable differences in its chemical makeup.
-The \alphafe\ distribution is best fit by three components, including a distinct intermediate-\alphafe\ group centered at $\sim$0.15 dex, in addition to peaks at $\sim$0.0 and $\sim$0.25 dex, similar to the spheroidal bulge.
-The disc MDF shows a larger number of stars with sub-solar metallicity (i.e. $-0.5<\feh<0.0$) and the GMM decomposition yields peaks at [Fe/H] $\sim -1.0$, $\sim -0.45$, and $\sim +0.10$ dex, with the intermediate component ($\sim -0.45$ dex) dominating ($\sim60\%$ weight) -- this main peak is at lower value than that of the spheroidal bulge.
-The most metal-poor MDF component centered at $\approx-1.0$ dex is at slightly higher values and of lower weight compared to the spheroidal bulge.
-The appearance of the sub-solar \feh\ stars with intermediate \alphafe\ abundance hints at the slowdown of the early high/bursty star-formation which had contributed to the sustained SNe II production of alpha elements as the disc saw increased \feh\ enrichment - this gives rise to the steeper decrease of \alphafe\ with \feh.
-The disc has a mean $V_{\phi}$ of 133 \kms\ and velocity dispersions $\sigma_{V_R}=66$, $\sigma_{V_{\phi}}=39$ and $\sigma_{V_{Z}}=59$\,\kms\ which are significantly lower than the spheroidal bulge.
-Compared to the bar (see the next paragraph), the disc has $\overline{V_{\phi}}$ higher by $\approx25$\kms\ and $\sigma_{V_{\phi}}$ lower by $\approx20$\kms\ while the vertical and the radial dispersions are similar.
+\paragraph{Inner-thick disc:} The inner-thick disc, shown in the middle row of Fig. \ref{fig:bulge_disc}, also contains primarily metal-poor, high-\alphafe\ stars but with notable differences in its chemical makeup.
+The \alphafe\ distribution is best fitted by three components, including a distinct intermediate-\alphafe\ group centred at $\sim$0.15 dex, in addition to peaks at $\sim$0.0 and $\sim$0.25 dex, similar to the spheroidal bulge.
+The disc MDF shows a higher number of stars with sub-solar metallicity (i.e. $-0.5<\feh<0.0$), and the GMM decomposition yields peaks at [Fe/H] $\sim -1.0$, $\sim -0.45$, and $\sim +0.10$ dex, with the intermediate component ($\sim -0.45$ dex) dominating ($\sim60\%$ weight).
+This main peak is at a lower value than that of the spheroidal bulge.
+The most metal-poor MDF component centred at $\approx-1.0$ dex is at slightly higher values and of lower weight compared to the spheroidal bulge.
+The appearance of the sub-solar \feh\ stars with intermediate \alphafe\ abundance hints at the slowdown of the early high and bursty star-formation, which had contributed to the sustained Supernovae (SNe) II production of alpha elements as the disc saw increased \feh\ enrichment.
+This gives rise to the steeper decrease of \alphafe\ with \feh.
+The disc has a mean $V_{\phi}$ of 133 \kms\ and velocity dispersions $\sigma_{V_R}=66$, $\sigma_{V_{\phi}}=39$, and $\sigma_{V_{Z}}=59$\,\kms\,, which are significantly lower than the spheroidal bulge.
+Compared to the bar (see the next paragraph), the disc has $\overline{V_{\phi}}$ higher by $\approx25$\kms\,, and $\sigma_{V_{\phi}}$ lower by $\approx20$\kms\ , while the vertical and the radial dispersions are similar.
 Most disc stars lie within $Z_{\mathrm{max}} < 2$\ kpc, with a concentration in the range $1 \lesssim Z_{\mathrm{max}} \lesssim 2$\ kpc, and extend radially beyond the bar, with $R_{\mathrm{apo}} > 4$\ kpc.
-A small group of stars are confined to $Z_{\mathrm{max}}<1$\ kpc and could possible be a contamination form the bar or could belong to the thin disc.
+A small group of stars are confined to $Z_{\mathrm{max}}<1$\ kpc, which could indicate contamination from the bar or could belong to the thin disc.
 We measure an overall vertical metallicity gradient of $\nabla [Fe/H]/\nabla Z_{\mathrm{max}} = -0.35\pm0.01$ dex/kpc\footref{fn:grad}.
 The orbital projections confirm a thick disc-like morphology.
 The kinematic properties and the high eccentricities $\sim0.7$ for the orbits (see Fig. \ref{fig:3components}) inform us that the inner-thick disc is kinematically hotter than the local thick disc.